Gending Sriwijaya: Etymology

+History

+Srwijaya Gending Dance began to be created since 1943 and was completed in 1944.
+This dance was created to fulfill the request of the government (Japanese occupation era) to the Information Bureau (Hatching) to create a dance and song to welcome guests who came to visit the Palembang Residency (now Province South Sumatra).

+The creator of the dance motion (dance stylist), namely Tina Haji Gong and Sukadan A. Rozak, various concepts are sought and collected by taking elements of the existing Palembang traditional dance.
+While Sriwijaya's music or songs were created in 1943, precisely from October to December, by A. Dahlan Muhabat, a composer who also played the violin in the Berlian Bintang aristocratic group in Palembang.
+The song Gending Sriwijaya, is a combination of Sriwijaya Jaya's song, which was created by A. Dahlan M with the concept of Japanese songs.
+And for the song Poetry Gending Sriwijaya, it was created by Nungcik AR.

+Sriwijaya Gending Dance is a guest welcoming dance from South Sumatra such as the Betel Dance.

 Gending Sriwijaya song lyrics

 The first stanza is the original lyrics of the song, while the second stanza was added later.

 Gending Sriwijaya dance

 The Gending Sriwijaya dance is an Indonesian traditional dance from Palembang performed to honor and welcome the visiting special guests.
 The dance is often performed during state ceremonies, luncheons, dinner party or receptions, in front of the state's VIP guests, such as the head of state, president, king, queen and royal guests, minister and ambassador.
 For example, the Gending Sriwijaya dance was performed during annual Festival Sriwijaya in Palembang.

 The dance is based on the simpler Tanggai dance, and believed as the reenactment and recreation of the original welcoming ceremony commonly found in traditional Malay courts in the region, which demonstrate the Sekapur Sirih (bersirih or menginang) ceremony that offering the honored guests the betel leaf, areca nut and slaked lime.
 The dance is believed to be originated from the court of Srivijaya, and presented to describe the host's welcoming hospitality, friendliness, happiness, and sincerity, as well as to demonstrate the beauty, gracefulness and cultured refinement of Srivijayan court.